ollls/zio-tls-http/README.md

        }

-## Channell routes and example of static web server.
+## Channel routes and example of static web server.

 Channel routes do nothing but provide raw "ch" : channel in response, so user is responsible for reading and processing data blocks as they come.
 There a simple static Web Server implemented based on that concept.
 It was used for access to ZIO documentation and tested with complex snapshots of several web sites.